 Costs and disbursements shall be allowed as provided by law.

-A party seeking to recover costs and disbursements must serve and file a detailed sworn application for taxation of costs and disbursements with the court administrator, substantially in the form as published by the State Court Administrator.
-The application must be served and filed not later than 45 days after entry of a final judgment as to the party seeking costs and disbursements.
+A party seeking to recover costs and disbursements must serve and file a detailed application for taxation of costs and disbursements with the court administrator, substantially in the form as published by the state court administrator.
+The application must be signed under oath or penalty of perjury pursuant to Minnesota Statutes, section 358.116, and must be served and filed not later than 45 days after entry of a final judgment as to the party seeking costs and disbursements.
 A party may, but is not required to, serve and file a memorandum of law with an application for taxation of costs and disbursements.

 Costs and disbursements may be taxed by the court administrator or a district court judge at any time after all parties have been allowed an opportunity to file applications and to object to the application of any other party as provided in this rule.
 The judge or court administrator may tax any costs and disbursements allowed by law.